jcmunav63/e_nstruments_rails_react/README.md

   - [📝 License ](#-license-)

-## 📖 About the project - Name of the app <a name="about-project"></a>
+## 📖 About the project - e_nstruments Music Shop Web App <a name="about-project"></a>

-The Ruby on Rails (RoR) template is a basic app for starting a project using this great tech stack.
-You can create a large list of different application from this starting repository.
-It includes the gem to connect with a PostgreSQL database, the gem Devise for user authentication, and the gem RSpec for unit testing.
-It is not set up yet to include JavaScript or any CSS frameworks or precompilers.
+This is a Music Shop Web App called e_nstruments, developed using Ruby on Rails (RoR) as the backend and React as the frontend.
+The web app includes a home page to display all the products for sale, a details page with all the instrument's information, a form to sell a new instrument, a page for displaying the cart contents, and it also allows the user to delete from the cart some or all the products he wants.
+It uses a PostgreSQL database to perform all database operations and includes some Rails gems, like Devise for user authentication, and CanCanCan for authorizations.
+Finally, the project includes the RSpec gem for unit testing.

 ## 🛠 Built With <a name="built-with"></a>